blockchainsllc/in3-docs/docs/api-c.md

 the type of the chain.

 for incubed a chain can be any distributed network or database with incubed support.
-Depending on this chain-type the previously registered verifyer will be choosen and used.
+Depending on this chain-type the previously registered verifier will be chosen and used.

 The enum type contains the following values: